wanadev/photonui-site/source/doc/quick-start.md

 ### Get PhotonUI

+#### Standalone Version

-To start using PhotonUI in your projects, you first need to download it:
+To start using the PhotonUI's standalone version in your projects, you first need to download it:

 * [Download the latest zipped version on GitHub][zip]